-The 1930s were a golden age for Anderson & Sheppard.
+The 1930s were a golden age for Savile Row tailor Anderson & Sheppard.
 Its clothing had graced the shoulders of Charlie Chaplin, Cole Porter and Rudolph Valentino during the 1920s and the momentum continued in the next decade.
-Douglas Fairbanks Jr, Gary Cooper, Laurence Olivier and George and Ira Gershwin were just a few of the men who were welcomed through its doors and recommended by their friends.
+Douglas Fairbanks Jr, Gary Cooper, Laurence Olivier and George and Ira Gershwin were just a few of the men who were recommended by their friends and welcomed through its doors.
 Whilst the company eschewed publicity, its well-known network of customers from the theatre, Hollywood, society and politics made it an influential force in the world of men’s style.Throughout the decades that followed, Anderson & Sheppard maintained its tradition and core stylistic values.
 Whilst in the 50s and 60s London’s West End flirted with changing fashions and menswear focus, and the 70s and 80s saw several members of the Savile Row community diversify into ready-to-wear and made-to-measure clothing, Anderson & Sheppard upheld its house style, bespoke traditions, and focus on continued craftsmanship—all in support of its unwavering mission to dress men in comfortable, understated elegance.